jekyllup/jekyll-theme-massively/_posts/2023-03-31-Richard-Ishe-internship.md

 layout: post
 title:  "From Data Engineering to Natural Language Corpora - The DSFSI 2022/2023 Summer Internship"
 date:   2023-03-31
-excerpt: "Richard and Ishe - The main focus was collection, processing and outputting parallel corpora in the 11 official languages of South Africa.
+excerpt: "Richard Lastrucci and Isheanesu Dzingirai - The main focus was collection, processing and creation of parallel corpora in the 11 official languages of South Africa.
 We collected multilingual data by building web scrapers, we processed and cleaned this and other extracted data before performing sentence alignment to produce the parallel corpora.
 We also improved and documented Masakhane Web."
 image: /images/2023-03-31-Summer-Internship-post.png
 ---